 This article has seven main sections.
 The next one deals with the basic principles behind making a critical current measurement and provides a discussion of the different conventions used to define the current carrying capacity of a conductor.
 The subsequent two sections consider the parameterisation and measurement of critical current and then voltage-current characteristics.
 General considerations for mounting and wiring a sample, eliminating current-transfer problems, and using relevant measuring equipment are addressed.
 The methods for analysing the data obtained and the information that can be extracted are then outlined.
-Then we consider a series of case studies and describe good-practice techniques for measuring some of the most important technological materials - NbTi (Lee and Larbalestier, 1987), Nb3Sn (Taylor and Hampshire, 2005c), Ag-sheathed Bi2Sr2Ca2Cu3Ox (BiSCCO-2212)(Osamura et al., 1996), Ag-sheathed Bi2Sr2Ca1Cu2Ox (BiSCCO-2223) (Larbalestier et al., 2014; Sato, 2017), as well as RE-Ba2Cu3O7- $\delta} (RE: Rare-Earth, RE-123, REBCO)$ (SuperPower-Furukawa, 2013a).
-It refers the reader to specialist techniques that vary considerablyfromI $c measurements at 4.2 K at the sub-pV m-1 electric field level to those at the > 100 <math>\mu$ V m-1 level as a function of magnetic field, temperature and strain.
-The article then concludes with a short reflection.
+Then we consider a series of case studies and describe good-practice techniques for measuring some of the most important technological materials - NbTi (Lee and Larbalestier, 1987), Nb3Sn (Taylor and Hampshire, 2005b), Ag-sheathed $Bi_2Sr_2Ca_2Cu_3O_x$ (BiSCCO-2212), Ag-sheathed $Bi_2Sr_2Ca_1Cu_2O_x$ (BiSCCO-2223) (Larbalestier, Jiang et al., 2014; Sato, 2017), as well as RE-Ba2Cu3O7-8 (RE: Rare-Earth, RE-123) (SuperPower-Furukawa, 2013).
+It refers the reader to specialist techniques that vary considerably from I_c measurements at 4.2 K at the pV m-1 electric field level to J_c measurements at the μ V m-1 level as a function of magnetic field, temperature and strain.
+The article concludes with a short reflection.

-G2.3.2 General Principles for measuring Ic when testing conductors
+G2.3.2 General Principles for measuring I_c when testing conductors